alex-cernat/evs_mm_DE_equivalence/README.md

 # Process

-1. data was initially cleaned in Stata (see "evs_data_preparation_quality_indicators.do" in the scripts subfolder)
+1. data was initially cleaned in Stata (see "2022-07-08_evs_data_quality_indicators.do" in the scripts subfolder)
 2. overall data quality indicators were also done in in Stata (same script as above) with associated graphs
 3. R was used to efficiently run the factor analysis and equivalence testing for all the scales ("01.master.R" in the scripts subfolder).
 This created Mplus code (in the mplus folder), estimated the models and then imported them back in R. Helper functions used for that can be found in ("./scripts/functions").
 4. Graphs and tables were saved in the output folder as well as in "./data/clean"